Skip to main contentScroll Top

 DSC_0336.JPG

-After a visit to one of the shopping-malls from the corner we went to the Arab quarter to continue this day's walk.
-Change of atmosphere.
+After a visit to one of the local shopping malls, we headed towards the Arab quarter to continue our day's stroll.
+A change of atmosphere.

 DSC_0338.JPG